SandeepRam31/Crack-vs-No-Crack-Dataset/README.md

 ### Summary
 I have used a convolutional neural network to classify between crack and no crack images.
 The model has 5000+ parameters, hence trains really fast.
 I have also implemented Grad Cam, which allows us to visualize the place in the image where the crack is present.
+The trainied model is saved in a folder called "neural network", inside the code_files directory.
+Please do not delete or make changes to this file

 ### Model Summary